BBBase-EHeresy-PPPub/PPPub/docs/forces_of_good/arnor.md

 ﻿## ARMY COMPOSITION

-This army may include: Arvedui, Last King of Arnor; Malbeth the Seer; Captains of Arnor; Warriors of Arnor; Rangers of Arnor; and Hobbit Archers.
+This army may include: Arvedui, Last King of Arnor; Malbeth the Seer; Aranarth, First Chieftain of the Dúnedain; Argaudir, Captain of Arnor; Captains of Arnor; Warriors of Arnor; Knights of Arnor; Rangers of Arnor and Hobbit Archers.

-The profile for Hobbit Archers can be found on page 22.

 ## ARMY BONUS